 For additional security, you can store your KMD using a Komodo-provided paper wallet.
 A paper wallet keeps your funds offline and out of reach of malicious hackers.

 Although not provided by the Komodo team, another great wallet option is the Ledger Nano S. This is a hardware wallet that can store multiple different coins.
 Although more costly than other wallets, the Ledger is one of the most secure means of storage available.

 The Komodo Platform is a large-scale project that includes decentralized ICOs, a unique consensus algorithm, and even a decentralized exchange.
 You would think that with such a large scope, it would be tough for the project to be successful.
-However, the team has consistently hit their roadmap milestones and appears to be one of the more solid projects in the space.
+However, the team has consistently hit its roadmap milestones and appears to be one of the more solid projects in the space.

 Additional Komodo Platform Resources